-Wash your face with a mild cleanser that contains salicylic acid.
+Wash your face with a mild cleanser that contains salicylic acid (a BHA).
 Never wash your face more than twice a day.
 Avoid using facial soap bars and wet wipes that contain alcohol.
 Salicylic acid helps break down the oil in the skin pores and prevents pore clogging without making the skin excessively dry.

 2. Exfoliate Once A Week

 It is because excessive exfoliation can trigger the skin to produce more sebum.
-It may also irritate the skin.
+It may also irritate your skin.
+Therefore, be careful not to overdo it.
 You may use an AHA and BHA-based chemical exfoliator or a physical exfoliator containing activated charcoal.
 These ingredients clear the excess oil from your pores and keep them clean, thus reducing oil production and shine.

 3. Use Toners